godotengine/godot-docs/tutorials/editor/upgrading_to_godot_4.rst

 The list below refers to the nodes' new names in Godot 4.0.
 In the transition between Godot 3.x and 4.0, dozens of nodes were renamed.
-3D nodes had a ``3D`` prefix added to them for consistency with their 2D counterparts.
+3D nodes had a ``3D`` suffix added to them for consistency with their 2D counterparts.
 This conversion is automatic.

 For ease of searching, this table lists all nodes and resources that were